 This healthy yellow Mango smoothie bowl is a delicious, healthy breakfast or treat for any time of the day.

-This mixed with bananas and yogurt, create a wonderful healthy mix- and a delicious yellow mango smoothie bowl.
+Mango mixed with bananas and yogurt creates a wonderful healthy mix – and a delicious yellow mango smoothie bowl.
 If I do say so myself.

 For this yellow mango smoothie bowl I have combined frozen banana and mango with turmeric powder, yogurt and milk.
-You’re left with this deliciously thick mix that you can then top with whatever you choose.
+The turmeric powder is to accentuate the yellow color, and for the extra health benefits too.
+And so you’re left with this deliciously thick mix that you can then top with whatever you choose.

 - 1/4 tsp turmeric powder

-- This receipe is going to be short and sweet because it really is just SO simple to prepare a delicious smoothie bowl within minute.
-To begin simply blend all ingredients.
+- Blend all ingredients.
 Try to keep the liquids at the bottom of the blender to help your blender break up the frozen fruit.
 Depending on how powerful your blender is, this can take a couple of minutes.
 Be patient!

 - Serve in a bowl.